Close Menu

 Reptiles and Amphibians at Bosque del Apache National Wildlife Refuge

 The Bosque del Apache National Wildlife Refuge is home to a variety of reptiles and amphibians, including rattlesnakes, bullsnakes, and western diamondback rattlesnakes.
 These reptiles and amphibians can be seen throughout the year, but the best time to see them is during the warmer months when they are most active.
-(See Also: Is July A Good Time To Visit Nashville? – Music City Vibes)
+(See Also: What Is the Best Time to Visit Athens – A Traveler’s Guide)

 Visitor Experiences at Bosque del Apache National Wildlife Refuge